psyonicinc/ability-hand-api/python/README.md

-# Python Ability Hand Wrapper
+# Python Ability Hand Python Wrapper

 This PSYONIC Ability Hand wrapper is a asynchronous multithreaded library that can send position, velocity, current and duty messages to the hand and parse its position, velocity, current and touch sensor feedback.

+### Install Python
+The Python package requires a [Python](https://www.python.org/) 3.10 or higher.
+Check your version using:

+`python3 --version`

 ### Install Pip Package

 Preferably using a [virtual env](https://docs.python.org/3/library/venv.html) install the [pip package](https://pypi.org/project/ability-hand/) using: